saadeghi/daisyui/src/docs/src/routes/blog/(posts)/bidirectional/+page.md

 ## Conclusion

 Making a bidirectional website is now easier than ever.
-Try to make it a habbit to use logical class names (like `ps-4` ,`ms-4`,…) instead of directional class names (like `pl-4`, `ml-4`,… ) in your CSS and you'll see how easy it is to make a bidirectional website.
+Try to make it a habit to use logical class names (like `ps-4` ,`ms-4`,…) instead of directional class names (like `pl-4`, `ml-4`,… ) in your CSS and you'll see how easy it is to make a bidirectional website.